 The following advisory search committees are active:

-- Advisory Committee for the Dean, Leslie Dan Faculty of Pharmacy
+- Advisory Committee for the Dean, Lawrence S. Bloomberg Faculty of Nursing

 - Advisory Committee for the Vice-Principal, Academic and Dean, University of Toronto Scarborough

 Questions and comments about searches should be directed via email to the Assistant Provost, Archana Sridhar.